 Cindy demonstrates trimming a bowl on the wheel.

 Once the pot is trimmed it is again set on the shelf to dry.
-This will take several days for a bowl this size as the drying rate must be carefully controlled to prevent cracking.
-We have found these bakers racks are ideal for drying as they allow a uniform air flow around the pieces.
-Plastic sheets enclose the shelves and are adjusted to control the drying rate.
+This will take several days for a bowl this size

 (Click for a larger image)